earthbucks/earthbucks/ts/earthbucks-com/app/blog/2024-04-21-network-structure.md

 EarthBucks has a radically different peer-to-peer network than Bitcoin.
 While Bitcoin used a custom protocol on port 8333, which did not include a notion of names or authenticated communications, EarthBucks is based on domain names (DNS) and the web (HTTPS).
-EarthBucks mines and wallets have a domain name, and all communications are authenticated and encrypted using HTTPS.
+EarthBucks miners and wallets have a domain name, and all communications are authenticated and encrypted using HTTPS.

 Let's consider three examples: a mine, a wallet, and a user.